-- 12.13 The site comprises approximately 10 hectares.
+- 12.15 The site comprises approximately 10 hectares.
 It has the potential to deliver a minimum of 200 dwellings and other benefits including: - The first phase of a northern link road from Colchester Road (B1022) that will ultimately link up with Kelvedon Road (B1023). - At least 0.4 hectares of serviced allotments. - Land for a community hub, incorporating a Medical Centre and car parking.
 If the Medical Centre is provided as a standalone facility, it shall be on a site of at least 0.4 hectares.
-The community space shall provide a community hall and meeting spaces totalling at least 300m2. - 12.14 At least 0.4 hectares will be allocated to provide for the new GP surgery and parking.
-There is flexibility in this provision to enable the community hub to provide the surgery and community space together and it will be important that the applicants work with the North East Essex Clinical Commissioning Group and the owners/partners of the Tiptree Medical Practice to ensure that any relocation from their current location meets the needs of all parties. - 12.15 Colchester Borough Council's Historic Environment Team has advised that development will need to ensure that it does not have a detrimental impact on the setting of four Grade II listed buildings (Elms Farmhouse, barn and stable, and the Maypole).
+The community space shall provide a community hall and meeting spaces totalling at least 300m. - 12.16 It is recognised that adjoining land behind the Bonnie Blue Oak public house may have potential for development to meet future housing targets established in any review of the Colchester Local Plan.
+For this reason the retention of a possible future road access from the Elms Farm area is encouraged so as not to preclude this opportunity should it arise in the future and be needed to support the sustainability of a future plan. - 12.17 At least 0.4 hectares will be allocated to provide for the new GP surgery and parking.
+There is flexibility in this provision to enable the community hub to provide the surgery and community space together and it will be important that the applicants work with the North East Essex Clinical Commissioning Group and the owners/partners of the Tiptree Medical Practice to ensure that any relocation from their current location meets the needs of all parties.
+In this regard the opportunity to create a 'Health and Wellbeing Hub' that incorporates elements of primary care, with community and voluntary partners supporting the community and enhancing their health and wellbeing is supported. - 12.18 Colchester Borough Council's Historic Environment Team has advised that development will need to ensure that it does not have a detrimental impact on the setting of four Grade II listed buildings (Elms Farmhouse, barn and stable, and the Maypole).
 This will require a heritage impact assessment.
-There may be a need for pre-determination trial-trenched evaluation, to establish the archaeological potential of this area which has not been the subject of any previous systematic archaeological investigation. - 12.16 The Environment Agency has advised that Elms Farm lies over a secondary aquifer.
+There may be a need for pre-determination trial-trenched evaluation, to establish the archaeological potential of this area which has not been the subject of any previous systematic archaeological investigation. - 12.19 The Environment Agency has advised that Elms Farm lies over a secondary aquifer.
 Sufficient information will need to be provided as part of the planning application in the form of a Preliminary Risk Assessment and provide assurance that the risk to the water environment is fully understood and can be addressed.